yehoshoua/cloudwatch-logs-customize-alarms/README.md

 * Once Alarm invokes the SNS topic, Lambda function is invoked and it reads the metricName and metricNamespace from the alarm.
 * It then calls describeMetricFilters to get the filterPattern.
 * Then Lambda calls filterLogEvents to get the relevant logs.
-* SES uses those filtered logs and additional customizations to send an email.
+* SNS used to resend refactored messages.

 ### Lambda Configuration